You will probably think that I am strange when I tell you this.

 Admittedly, you will be sick of the sight of the same clothes after two months, but that’s ok.
 At that point you’re past even caring.

 And if they are worn, torn or lost along the way, you realise that clothes can just be replaced.
-If you replenish your wardrobe from the bright colours of a Cambodian market, from that day onwards the dress or t-shirt you chose will always have a cool story behind it.
+If you replenish your wardrobe from the bright colours of a Cambodian market, from that day onward the dress or t-shirt you chose will always have a cool story behind it.

 But it’s so much more than just the clothes on your back.
 In addition to your incredible capsule wardrobe, all you will probably have packed is your travel diary, chargers for your electronics, a book and toiletries.